jinujd/nmicro-router/README.md

 By default the authentication failure HTTP response code is 401.
 This can be configured.

-Upon successful authentication the the authentication data returned in data field will be available in express's request object with the key "identity".
+Upon successful authentication, the the authentication data returned in data field will be available in express's request object with the key "identity".
 This key can be changed.
 To enable authentication for a route, pass the auth field to true in the options argument.